VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/GameFeatures/AddCheatsAction.md

 Asynchronous Loading: Optionally supports asynchronous loading of cheat manager extensions, enhancing performance and reducing loading times.
 Editor and Runtime Usage: Designed for both editor and runtime environments in Unreal Engine, with certain functionalities (like data validation) exclusive to the editor.
 Dynamic Extension Management: Facilitates a dynamic and flexible approach to extending cheat functionalities, aligning with the modular design principles of Unreal Engine.
+---
+## Properties

+1. CheatManagers
+Type
+TArray<TSoftClassPtr<UCheatManagerExtension>>

+Description
+This property holds an array of soft class pointers to UCheatManagerExtension.
+These pointers reference the cheat manager extensions that are to be set up when the game feature is activated.

+Usage
+Game Feature Configuration: Utilized to specify which cheat manager extensions should be added to the game's cheat manager.
+Dynamic Setup: Allows for a flexible and dynamic setup of cheat functionalities as part of game features.
+2. bLoadCheatManagersAsync
+Type
+bool

+Description
+A boolean flag that determines whether the cheat manager extensions should be loaded asynchronously.

+Usage
+Performance Optimization: When set to true, it enables asynchronous loading of cheat manager extensions, which can improve performance by reducing loading times.
+Conditional Loading: Determines the loading strategy (synchronous vs. asynchronous) for cheat manager extensions.
+3. CheatManagerRegistrationHandle
+Type
+FDelegateHandle

+Description
+Handles the registration for a callback that is invoked when a cheat manager is created.
+This handle is used to manage the connection to the cheat manager creation event.

+Usage
+Event Handling: Facilitates the registration and unregistration of the OnCheatManagerCreated callback.
+Lifecycle Management: Ensures proper management of event listeners during the activation and deactivation of the game feature.
+4. SpawnedCheatManagers
+Type
+TArray<TWeakObjectPtr<UCheatManagerExtension>>

+Description
+An array that keeps track of the cheat manager extensions that have been spawned and added to the cheat manager.

+Usage
+Extension Tracking: Maintains references to the spawned cheat manager extensions for management purposes.
+Cleanup and Removal: Used during the deactivation phase to identify and remove added extensions.
+5. bIsActive
+Type
+bool

+Description
+Indicates whether the game feature related to cheat manager extensions is currently active.

+Usage
+Feature State Tracking: Used to determine if the game feature is active, influencing the behavior of methods like OnGameFeatureDeactivating.
+Conditional Logic: Helps in decision-making processes within the class, especially in the context of adding or removing extensions.